SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 kubectl certificate approve <CSR>
 ```

 in order to complete a certificate rotation.
-This is most likely dependent on the K8s cluster solution in use.
+This is most likely dependent on the Kubernetes cluster solution in use.
 `kubectl get csr` allows to check, if this is the case; a `Pending` CSR would need to be approved.

 ```bash